Admission exams

 This training includes a theoretical and a practical component, which are explained below.

-The following documents (in french) will help you and your supervisor understand the expectations for the various stages of the training and assessment process.
+The documents La conception en ingénierie (in french) will help you and your supervisor understand the expectations for the various stages of the training and assessment process.

-When you are ready to start the practical component of this training, we ask that you submit your project topic to the OIQ for approval before you begin.
-Please use the Project Proposal and Supervisor Commitment Form and send it to [email protected].
+When you are ready to start the practical component of this training, we ask that you first submit your project topic to the OIQ for approval before you begin.
+Please use the Project Proposal Form and send it to [email protected].

 Theoretical Component